rbtzh/hexo-theme-info/README.md

 ## THE *more granularity*  PLAN

 - [ ] Learn GSAP (The one [iA's Website](https://ia.net) using) to add animation.
+- [ ] let header shows the current address
+- [ ] find out how to add css file using relative path
 - [ ] Responsive Design
 - [ ] Transition of a tags
 - [ ] Add Google Analytics  (Not sure.)